react-navigation/react-navigation.github.io/versioned_docs/version-6.x/stack-navigator.md

 If `false`, the on screen keyboard will NOT automatically dismiss when navigating to a new screen.
 Defaults to `true`.

-#### `mode`

-This is shortcut property which configures several options to configure the style for rendering and transitions:

-- `card` - Use the standard iOS and Android screen transitions.
-This is the default.
-- `modal` - This does few things:
-  - Sets `headerMode` to `screen` for all screens in the stack unless specified.
-  - Changes the screen animation to match the platform behavior for modals.
-  - Adjusts the `detachPreviousScreen` option so that the previous screen stays rendered.

 #### `detachInactiveScreens`

 Boolean used to indicate whether inactive screens should be detached from the view hierarchy to save memory.
 Make sure to call `enableScreens` from [react-native-screens](https://github.com/software-mansion/react-native-screens) to make it work.
 Defaults to `true`.